juanmaurente/Google-Books-api/README.md

 # Google Books API Search Engine

+The process to create this API was first to have a snapshot of the final design.
+I wanted to acquire something simple, responsive but attractive.
+Once I had that picture I developed the different containers and components involved.
+Some of the challenges I faced during the process were:

+-   Get a response from the library
+-   Able to handle the search bar and input the query into the fetch request

 ## Outline

 This project will require you to use both DOM manipulation and Asynchronous programming.